BrunoCostaGH/XP-SLC-Integration/README.md

 # XP-SLC-Integration
 ## Description
-XP-SLC-Integration is a Python script designed to bridge the gap between XP12 doors and Self Loading Cargo, enhancing the immersive experience for X-Plane users.
+This script facilitates seamless integration between X-Plane 12 (XP12) aircraft datasets and XPUIPC for compatibility with Self-Loading Cargo (SLC) and other related programs.
+The script serves as a bridge, enabling aircraft door data transfer from XP12 to XPUIPC in real time.

 ## Requirements
 - [XPPython3](https://xppython3.readthedocs.io/en/latest/)